DUOBAT 120+ BATTEN SPORTS FLOOR

 The lower-battens are laid parallel to the longest side of the room.
-The first and last row of battens is laid with a distance of 100 mm from the wall to the centre of the batten (Note that these are special battens called Face Wall Battens, without J-Lock elements, and marked with yellow tape on the bundles).
+The first and last row of battens is laid with a distance of 100 mm from the wall to the centre of the batten (Note that these are special battens called Face Wall Battens, without J-Lock elements, and marked with red tape on the bundles).

 The first batten, in each of the remaining rows, is special made battens called Start Battens (marked with green tape on the bundles).
 These are delivered in two lengths and are always used, by turns, as a starter in a new row.
 All the start battens are laid keeping 400 mm centre to centre, by the Spacing Batten ((A) market with black tape on the bundles).

 The distance of max.
 330 mm between the first and second batten row in each side of the hall are equalized.
 Keep 30 mm distance from wall to the end of the start battens and straighten up the J-Lock elements on a line by using a string (B).
 When all start battens are laid, the Lower Battens are laid in continuation of these.
 Fit the last batten in each row, and use the waste as extra battens at net posts, pipes, etc.

 Place extra loose battens at net posts, pipes, etc. Loose battens must be elastic, see section 7.